-In order to develop implementation strategies and focus resources, the CRAAC decided to identify four sub-districts for a Phase I implementation strategy; the Riverwalk District, the US 41 Gateway District, Charlotte Harbor Neighborhood District and the Melbourne Neighborhood District, each with their own unique goals and vision.
+In order to develop implementation strategies and focus resources, the CRAAC decided to identify four sub-districts for a Phase I implementation strategy: the Riverwalk District, the US 41 Gateway District, Charlotte Harbor Neighborhood District and the Melbourne Neighborhood District, each with their own unique goals and vision.
 The intent is to prepare distinct criteria and standards for development in each of these districts, but not without losing sight of the CRA's overall vision and purpose.
-Phase I assumes a five year planning timeframe from 2006-2011.
-Phase II activities are considered to take place between 2012 and 2016, another five year planning and implementation horizon.
+Phase II activities are considered to take place between 2011 and 2021, a ten-year planning and implementation horizon.